 Alaska cod recipes are favorites here because cod is very easy to cook with and takes on so many flavors easily (remember these cod sliders?)

 Today’s recipe is great for kids and adults, alike.
-Maybe you’re looking for great fish recipes for lent, or just healthy fish recipes for kids.
+Maybe you’re looking for great fish recipes for lent, or just healthy fish recipes for kids because these make for great finger foods for toddlers!

 Either way, this Alaska fish stick recipe for kids is a true winner.